gargimaheshwari/ComputerVision-ASL-recognition/README.md

 Finally, I use the model to plot confusion matrices for both sets of testing data, which show a wealth of information about the workings of the deep learning model.

 The data is taken from kaggle.com.
-The data files are rather large to upload here, but you can find them [here](https://www.kaggle.com/grassknoted/asl-alphabet) and [here](https://www.kaggle.com/danrasband/asl-alphabet-test).
+The data files can be found [here](https://www.kaggle.com/grassknoted/asl-alphabet) and [here](https://www.kaggle.com/danrasband/asl-alphabet-test).